 On the other hand, the orthodontist starts to use ligatures at the very beginning of the treatment and you have to wear them thought the treatment period.

-When braces treatment starts, the orthodontist put brackets on your teeth.
-Then, he or she attaches archwires and tighten them.
+When braces treatment starts, the orthodontist puts brackets on your teeth.
+Then, he or she attaches archwires and tightens them.